-Mice and rats are both small furry rodents with long tails and beady eyes, but they are also two completely different species with separate characteristics.
+Mice and rats are both small furry rodents with long tails and beady eyes, which may be confused with each other by an amateur observer.

 - Rats kill mice, but mice don't kill rats.

-I will explore the seven rat and mouse differences in more detail below.
+I will explore these differences below in more detail.